AutoPas/AutoPas/README.md

 ### Using multiple functors

-AutoPas is able to work with simulation setups using multiple functors.
+AutoPas is able to work with simulation setups using multiple functors that describe different forces.
-A good example for that is the sph example found under examples/sph or examples/sph-mpi.
+A good demonstration for that is the sph example found under examples/sph or examples/sph-mpi.
 There exist some things you have to be careful about when using multiple functors:
 * If you use multiple functors it is necessary that all functors support the same newton3 options.
 If there is one functor not supporting newton3, you have to disable newton3 support for AutoPas by calling
   ```C++